ShawnHeyli/aes-grinder/delivrables/cahier_de_labo.md

 ### 22/03/24
 Delayed a meeting with our supervisor to have some feature-complete code and review our advancement with our supervisor next week

+## 29/03/24
+implementing the elimination of gauss and some comparison fonctions of Algo